zhaoweizhao/EdgeComputing/EarlyExiting实验结果.md

 ![image](https://github.com/zhaoweizhao/EdgeComputing/assets/151530559/ceb707c3-84ff-4fa6-a60a-f1c8b98aa826)

-The second figure shows the average accuracy and reduction in inference cost at different thresholds of IM when using the early exit method from **Boosted** combined with the STTS model.
+The second figure shows the average accuracy and reduction in inference cost at different thresholds of IM when using the early exit method from **BoostedNet** combined with the STTS model.

 ![image](https://github.com/zhaoweizhao/EdgeComputing/assets/151530559/d4ab68c1-8628-463b-bfdc-e6a0791264bf)